nesi/perf-training/_lessons/python-scatter/03a-numba.md

  1. profile *scatter.py* to get a baseline timing using the approach described [here](profiling)
  2. incrementally add `@jit` decorators to the most time consuming functions.
-Start with the lowest level functions and move up the call stack.
+Start with the lowest level functions and move up the call stack
  3. compare the performance with the original code